dwaithe/FCSfitJS/README.md

 ### Want to use your own model?

 When performing FCS fitting sometimes you may want to implement a novel model.
 With FoCuS-fit-JS it is possible to install new custom models.
 To install a custom model please refer to the script in the 'custommodels' folder entitled 'custom_models.js'.
 Here you can see an example model called 'PB Correction'.
-Clone the repository to your local machine.
+First xlone the repository to your local machine so you can edit the files.
 To add your own model you must do three things:
 - Name your model (e.g. DW CUSTOM MDOEL 2), and add push to the array 'fit_obj.diffModEqSel'.
 - Initialize your model in 'custom_model_init' function, by defining the parameters and their order.
 - Define the equation of your model in 'custom_model_equation'.